Roach Poop: How to Identify Cockroach Droppings & What They Mean

 For Minor Activity

-If you’re finding droppings in multiple rooms, seeing live roaches during the day, or dealing with German roaches, DIY methods often fall short.
-German roaches in particular reproduce quickly—a single female can produce hundreds of offspring in her lifetime.
+If you find droppings in more than one room, see live roaches during the day, or have German roaches, DIY methods often don’t work.
+German roaches breed fast.
+A single female can produce hundreds of babies in her lifetime.

 When to Call a Professional

-- Droppings appear in multiple areas of your home
+• Droppings show up in multiple areas of your home

-- DIY treatments haven’t reduced activity after 2-3 weeks
+• DIY treatments haven’t worked after 2-3 weeks

-- You’re dealing with German roaches (they require specialized treatment)
+• You’re dealing with German roaches (they need specialized treatment)

-- Anyone in the household has asthma or allergies
+• Anyone in your home has asthma or allergies

-At Better Termite & Pest Control, we’ve served the Northern Virginia, Maryland, and DC area for over 57 years.
-Our team of registered technicians—with more than 300 years of combined experience—uses integrated pest management approaches that address both the roaches and the conditions that attract them.
+At Better Termite & Pest Control, we’ve served Northern Virginia, Maryland, and the DC area for over 57 years.
+Our licensed technicians find the roaches, treat the hiding spots, seal entry points, and fix the conditions that brought them in.

 Preventing Future Roach Problems

-Once you’ve addressed an infestation, prevention keeps roaches from coming back:
+Once you’ve dealt with a problem, prevention keeps roaches from coming back:

-- Eliminate food sources — Store food in sealed containers, clean up crumbs promptly, don’t leave pet food out overnight
+• Store food in sealed containers.
+Clean up crumbs right away.
+Don’t leave pet food out at night.

-- Reduce moisture — Fix leaky pipes, use bathroom exhaust fans, address condensation issues
+• Fix moisture issues.
+Repair leaky pipes, use bathroom fans, and address condensation.

-- Seal entry points — Caulk cracks around pipes, install door sweeps, repair damaged weatherstripping
+• Seal entry points.
+Caulk cracks around pipes, add door sweeps, and fix worn weatherstripping.

-- Declutter — Roaches love hiding in cardboard boxes and paper clutter
+• Remove clutter.
+Roaches love hiding in cardboard boxes and paper piles.

-For ongoing protection in the Fairfax, Alexandria, and Bethesda areas, many of our customers opt for quarterly pest control services that create a barrier against roaches and other common pests.
+For ongoing protection in Fairfax, Alexandria, and Bethesda, many of our customers choose tri-annual pest control (three visits per year).
+This creates a steady barrier against roaches and other common pests.

 Get Expert Help with Roach Problems

-If you’ve found roach droppings in your home and want professional help, we’re here for you.
-Our team has handled everything from minor roach sightings to severe infestations across the DC metro area.
-We’ll identify which species you’re dealing with, locate harborage areas, and create a treatment plan tailored to your situation.
+If you’ve found roach droppings in your home, our team at Better Termite & Pest Control can help.
+We handle everything from minor sightings to severe infestations across the DC metro area.
+We’ll identify the species, find their hiding spots, and build a treatment plan for your home.

 Frequently Asked Questions